 Basic principles of Extreme programming: XP is based on the frequent iteration through which the developers implement User Stories.
 User stories are simple and informal statements of the customer about the functionalities needed.
-A User story is a conventional description by the user about a feature of the required system.
+A User Story is a conventional description by the user of a feature of the required system.
 It does not mention finer details such as the different scenarios that can occur.
-On the basis of User stories, the project team proposes Metaphors.
+Based on User stories, the project team proposes Metaphors.
 Metaphors are a common vision of how the system would work.
-The development team may decide to build a Spike for some feature.
+The development team may decide to build a Spike for some features.
 A Spike is a very simple program that is constructed to explore the suitability of a solution being proposed.
 It can be considered similar to a prototype.
-Some of the basic activities that are followed during software development by using XP model are given below:
+Some of the basic activities that are followed during software development by using the XP model are given below:

-- Coding: The concept of coding which is used in XP model is slightly different from traditional coding.
-Here, coding activity includes drawing diagrams (modeling) that will be transformed into code, scripting a web-based system and choosing among several alternative solutions.
+- Coding: The concept of coding which is used in the XP model is slightly different from traditional coding.
+Here, the coding activity includes drawing diagrams (modeling) that will be transformed into code, scripting a web-based system, and choosing among several alternative solutions.

-- Testing: XP model gives high importance on testing and considers it be the primary factor to develop a fault-free software.
+- Testing: XP model gives high importance to testing and considers it to be the primary factor to develop fault-free software.

-- Listening: The developers needs to carefully listen to the customers if they have to develop a good quality software.
+- Listening: The developers need to carefully listen to the customers if they have to develop good quality software.
 Sometimes programmers may not have the depth knowledge of the system to be developed.
-So, it is desirable for the programmers to understand properly the functionality of the system and they have to listen to the customers.
+So, the programmers should understand properly the functionality of the system and they have to listen to the customers.

-- Designing: Without a proper design, a system implementation becomes too complex and very difficult to understand the solution, thus it makes maintenance expensive.
+- Designing: Without a proper design, a system implementation becomes too complex and very difficult to understand the solution, thus making maintenance expensive.
 A good design results elimination of complex dependencies within a system.
 So, effective use of suitable design is emphasized.